Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava/gribfeaturecollections.md

 partitions	path/partitionName/catalog.xml	partitionName	path/partitionName/collection
 individual files	path/partitionName/files/catalog.xml	filename	path/files/filename
 Example 3 (Multiple Groups) :
-When a Grib Collection contains multiple horizontal domains (i.e. distinct Grid Definition Sections (GDS)), each domain gets placed into a seperate group.
-As a rule, one can't tell if there are seperate domains without reading the files.
+When a Grib Collection contains multiple horizontal domains (i.e. distinct Grid Definition Sections (GDS)), each domain gets placed into a separate group.
+As a rule, one can't tell if there are separate domains without reading the files.
 If you open this collection through the CDM (eg using ToolsUI) you would see a dataset that contains groups.
 The TDS, however, separates groups into different datasets, so that each dataset has only a single (unnamed, aka root) group.

 ~~~
  <featureCollection name="RFC" featureType="GRIB" path="grib/NPVU/RFC">